FLUX-SE/all_docs/documentation/4_Processing_Section.md

 ## M/S Mode (17)
 The Mid/Side mode is only available when processing stereo material.
-When enabling the M/S Mode, the material is M/S encoded for individual processing, and then decoded back to ste- reo again just before the Dry Mix stage.
+When enabling the M/S Mode, the material is M/S encoded for individual processing, and then decoded back to stereo again just before the Dry Mix stage.
 This is a well known technique often used in mastering allowing to increase or decrease the stereo image, keep or fall down center impact like kick, snare and similar.
 An interesting feature with this mode, is that since Syrah analyzes the audio material to adapt the processing, the